airbnb/javascript/README.md

         const x = 2; // SyntaxError: Identifier 'x' has already been declared break;
       case 3:
-        function f() {
+        // Will be available in entire switch block function f() {
           // ...
         }
         break;
       default:
-        class C {}
+        // Will be available in entire switch block class C {}
     }

     // good
     switch (foo) {
       case 1: {
-        let x = 1;
+        // Will be available only in the case 1 block let x = 1;
         break;
       }
       case 2: {
-        const x = 2; // No SyntaxError
+        // Will be available only in the case 2 block const x = 2; // No SyntaxError break;
-        break;
       }
       case 3: {
-        function f() {
+        // Will be available only in the case 3 block function f() {
           // ...
         }